The Licensing and Regulation Division of Victoria Police regulates the private security industry in Victoria.

 Changes to private security licences and registrations

-From 19 June 2025, most changes under the Private Security and County Court Amendment Act 2024 (the Act) will come into place.
+From 19 June 2025, most changes under the Private Security and County Court Amendment Act 2024 (the Act) came into place.

-This means all private security activities will become licensed activities, and there will be some additional requirements for existing licence holders.
+This means all private security activities are licensed activities, and there are additional requirements for existing licence holders.

-Please visit Changes to private security licences and registrations for the latest information about the upcoming changes.
+Please visit Changes to private security licences and registrations for the latest information about the changes.

 Public register for register of licence, registration and permit holders